UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

     accelerator.print()
 ```

-Please refer to the [full code of `use_absa.py` script](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/use_absa.py).
+Please refer to the [full code example of `use_absa.py` script](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/use_absa.py).